wuegaki/wuegaki.github.io/index.md

 My profiles can also be found on [the University of Edinburgh website](https://www.ed.ac.uk/profile/wataru-uegaki) and [Google scholar](https://scholar.google.co.jp/citations?user=PHs9XX8AAAAJ).

 My pronouns are he/him.
-My first name Wataru is [unaccented](https://direct.mit.edu/ling/article-abstract/47/3/471/632/Unaccentedness-in-Japanese) while my last name Uegaki has an accent on the second mora \[e\], but people typically pronounce both with a stress on the penultimate syllable in English-speaking contexts (and that is fine).
+My first name Wataru is [unaccented](https://direct.mit.edu/ling/article-abstract/47/3/471/632/Unaccentedness-in-Japanese) while my last name Uegaki has an accent on the second mora \[e\], but people typically pronounce them with a stress on the penultimate syllable in English-speaking contexts (and that is fine).

 <!-- I also have the following external appointments in academic journals and conferences:
 - an editorial board member of *[Semantics & Pragmatics](http://semprag.org/)*